 Desperately trying to appear levelheaded like everyone else seemed to be.
 But no matter how hard I tried I simply couldn’t do life like they did.
 It was like they had some built-in guidebook that I didn’t have.
 As much as I tried to deny it, my brain was different than most of the people I knew.

-I was diagnosed with ADHD but because of the stigma and assumptions surrounding the disorder, I didn’t understand that it was the reason why literally everything in my life affected me differently than it affected other people.
+I was diagnosed with ADHD but because of the stigma and assumptions surrounding the disorder, I didn’t understand that it was the reason why mostly everything in my life affected me differently than it affected other people.
 Things that are normally thought of as easy for most would be extremely difficult for me.
 That’s how it was for emotions, every day tasks, school work, interacting with others, etc.

 Needless to say, this took a huge toll on my confidence.